cbourjau/alice-rs/simple-analysis/README.md

 This concludes the treatment of a single stream of events.
 However, as noted above, we want to do this on `M` streams in parallel (Truth be told, currently `M` is hard-coded to 4, but that will be fixed soon).
 The steering of the entire analysis is done in the `main` function.
 First we locate the local files with the `alice_open_data` crate.
 Then we instantiate a new `Dataset` from these files using `2` io threads.
 We then `install` the logic of how to analyze a single stream of events (`single_distribution_analysis`) into the `Dataset`.
-The `Dataset` takes care internaly of the parallelization and will return the merged results to us.
+The `Dataset` takes care internally of the parallelization and will return the merged results to us.

 Lastly, we visualize the results using the `gnuplot-rs` crate.
 Usually, one would want to do more sophisticated post-processing on the histograms; often in numpy.
 But making figures out of Rust has a nice feel to it!